dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Getting Started with OpenScale](https://test.cloud.ibm.com/docs/services/ai-openscale?topic=ai-openscale-gettingstarted#gettingstarted) - The getting started guide.
 I STRONGLY recommend going through this, since OpenScale can be a bit tough to wrap your head around at first.
-- [Watson Open Scale Introduction](https://ibm-dte.mybluemix.net/ai-openscale) - this include a [hands on lab](https://www.ibm.com/cloud/garage/dte/tutorial/trust-and-transparency-your-machine-learning-models-ai-openscale), and will be populating with other materials in the near future.
+- [Watson Open Scale Introduction](https://ibm-dte.mybluemix.net/ai-openscale) - this includes a [hands on lab](https://www.ibm.com/cloud/garage/dte/tutorial/trust-and-transparency-your-machine-learning-models-ai-openscale), and will be populating with other materials in the near future.
 - [Watson OpenScale API](https://cloud.ibm.com/apidocs/ai-openscale) - The API reference page.

 ## Personality Insights